bcgov/aps-infra-platform/documentation/how-to/custom-domain.md

 ## Create a Gateway Service with a Custom Domain

-If you have already created a Gateway Service in [Create a Gateway Service](/how-to/create-gateway-service.md) using the `gwa generate-config` command, you will need to extract the Gateway Service information into a separate YAML file and reformat as shown below.
+If you have already created a Gateway Service in [Create a Gateway Service](/how-to/create-gateway-service.md) or [Quick Start](/tutorials/quick-start.md) using the `gwa generate-config` command, you will need to extract the Gateway Service information into a separate YAML file and reformat as shown below.

 Example configuration: